 • Prerequisite(s): None.

 • The course meets the University Core Requirement for Philosophy, and meets the requirements for a Philosophy Major, Concentration, or Minor; English Ancillary Requirement; and Christianity and Culture: Catholic Studies Minor.

 • All CPC courses may be counted as electives for any TWU Degree.

 • CPC courses may count towards CPC certificates as listed in the Course Requirements for each Certificate.

-Image: Socrates and Aristotle are the central figures in Raphael's "The School of Athens".
+Image: Plato and Aristotle are the central figures in Raphael's "The School of Athens".

 Image Credit: Raphael [Public domain], from Wikimedia Commons

 Video: Plato's Allegory of the Cave, Narrated by Orson Welles, 1973, Churchill Films